AnneCecile2935/holbertonschool-hbnb/part3/README.md

         CHAR(36) amenity_id FK
     }

+    RESERVATION {
+        CHAR(36) id PK
+        DATE start_date
+        DATE end_date
+        VARCHAR status
+        CHAR(36) user_id FK
+        CHAR(36) place_id FK
+    }

     USER ||--o{ PLACE : "owns"
     USER ||--o{ REVIEW : "writes"
     PLACE ||--o{ REVIEW : "receives"
     PLACE ||--o{ PLACE_AMENITY : "has"
     AMENITY ||--o{ PLACE_AMENITY : "included in"

+    USER ||--o{ RESERVATION : "makes"
+    PLACE ||--o{ RESERVATION : "booked in"
 ```

+✅ Updates made:

+A new table called RESERVATION can will be added.

+It is linked to the USER table (a user can make multiple reservations).

+It is also linked to the PLACE table (a place can be reserved multiple times).

+This models the booking system, where users can reserve different places for their stay.

 ## ✅ Admin Access